Square789/multiframe_list/README.md

 # multiframe_list.py
 Compact raw python module that brings the MultiframeList class with it.
 It is a tkinter widget that can be used to display data split up over multiple columns.
-It integrates into the ttk styling database and applies certain style configurations to otherwise unstylable Listboxes.
+Able to read into the ttk styling database and apply certain style configurations to otherwise unstylable Listboxes and exists exclusively because I didn't know about `ttk.Treeview` and was too stubborn to drop existing code.

 ## Installation
-Get it by running `pip install multiframe_list`
+Get it by running `pip install multiframe_list`.

-## Example script:
+## Example:

 ```python
 import tkinter as tk